-There are playful ways to teach them good road manners too.
+There are fun ways to teach them good road manners too.
 The AXA Foundation for Prevention's mascot Max the Badger, for instance, has a friendly and age-appropriate approach to showing them what to do.
-Max offers teaching aids and road safety courses for schools that can be booked through the Foundation's website, and now he's gone digital with an app (for iOS and Android) that teaches children the right way to behave in potentially dangerous situations on a virtual journey to school.
-Some 40% of accidents involving children currently happen on the way to or from school.
+Teachers can find Max's ideas and downloadable teaching materials on the Foundation's website.
+There's also a pack for parents with tips on how to supervise and support their children.
+Naturally, Max also has his own app for iOS and Android that teaches children the right way to behave in potentially hazardous situations on a virtual journey to school.
+Some 40% of accidents involving children happen on the way to or from school.

 Children have a different relationship with mobility than adults.
 They spend more time getting about on foot, by bike or on scooters, so they're exposed to different risks.
 On top of that, their cognitive abilities aren't yet fully developed, meaning that they pay less attention and can't always assess traffic situations correctly.
 One example of this is that children can't gauge how fast a car is traveling or whether it has enough time to stop.
 This is why most accidents involving children on bikes are caused by the child, which makes it all the more important to teach them about road safety.
-That's precisely where the AXA Foundation for Prevention comes in.
+That's precisely what our prevention efforts are all about.